TLS Version Upgrade Steps

 Update to TLS 1.2 or above

-TLS versions 1.0 and 1.1 will be deprecated on April 15th, 2025 .
+TLS versions 1.0 and 1.1 are deprecated on Aug 5th, 2025 .
 Users need to update their implementations to support TLS 1.2 or higher.

 Update to TLS 1.2 or higher: